-While the IRS website is extremely informative, filing a Form 1023 can be a complex process.
-Getting professional help is advisable before filing the Form 1023.
-To find more information on becoming a tax-exempt entity go to IRS website, and search for the "Life Cycle" information.
+While this process is complex, and professional expertise is advisable before filing a Form IO23, the IRS website is extremely informative.
+To find more information on becoming a tax-exempt entity go to www.irs.gov/Charities-&-Non-Profits, and search for the "Life Cycle" information.